tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 So it looks like pipelining (or queuing) requests is key to improving download rate.
 Let's run a quick'n'dirty experiment to prove that it's true.

-In this experiment, we'll request _all blocks for the piece at once at the beginning_, and then we'll just collect incoming `piece` messages until all of them have arrived, by making a quick change to the code:
+In this experiment, we'll request _all blocks for the piece at once at the beginning_, and then we'll just collect incoming `piece` messages until all of them have arrived.
+It's a simple change in the code:

 ```rust
 fn download_piece_by_block(